Learn more by printing the DSG Facts Brochure!

 Myth: Down syndrome is a rare genetic disorder.

 Truth: Down syndrome is the most commonly occurring genetic condition.
-One in every 691 live births is a child with Down syndrome.
+One in every 691 births is a child with Down syndrome.
+There are currently 250,000 people in the U.S. with Down syndrome, with 5,000 births per year.

-Myth: All individuals with Down syndrome will have severe developmental or intellectual delays.
+Myth: People with Down syndrome have severe cognitive delays.

 Truth: Most people with Down syndrome have cognitive delays that are mild to moderate.
 IQ is not an adequate measure of the functional status of people with Down syndrome.
-People with Down syndrome have great potential when given the opportunity to succeed.
+People with Down syndrome have great potential if given opportunities.

 Down Syndrome Guild of Greater Kansas City